 When a baby dies after 24 weeks of gestation it is called a stillbirth.
 Incredibly, over 3,500 babies are stillborn every year in the UK and many of these deaths remain unexplained.
 Tommy’s research is dedicated to improving these shocking statistics.

-“This isn’t a subject that should be marginalised.
-With one in four pregnancies ending in a loss, it’s so important to break the silence around stillbirth and baby loss.”
+With one in four pregnancies ending in a loss, it’s so important to break the silence around stillbirth

-After previewing Still Loved earlier this month, we caught up with director Debbie Howard to find out about the challenges of screening a story about baby loss.
+After previewing Still Loved earlier this month, we caught up with director Debbie Howard to hear the challenges of screening a story about baby loss.